 Table of contents

-Suppose you’re thinking about having a career in the medical field but do not necessarily want to work as a doctor or a nurse or unsure of what you want to do.
+Suppose you’re thinking about having a career in the medical field but do not necessarily want to work as a doctor or a nurse or are unsure of what you want to do.
 But, you know you want to help people in need.
 In that case, you could consider a career in mental health.

 Rehabilitation assistants have a variety of duties and get to make a difference in the lives of people.
 Keep reading to find out more about this rewarding career.

-What Does A Mental Health Rehabilitation Assistant Do?
+What Does A Behavioral Health Assistant Do?

 A mental health peer support or assistant will support allied health professionals in the mental health facilities.
 On any given day, you may be responsible for:

 - Performing office work such as organizing documents, answering phones, making clerical work, scheduling appointments, and more

 - Interact with incoming patients and tend to their overall needs; prepare them for their medical visits.

 - Check-in patients when they arrive

 - Ensuring patient care and independent living.